LearningRegistry/LearningRegistry/docs/spec/Publish_Services/index.rst

 Basic Delete Service
 --------------------

+:deprecation:`▼ The Basic Delete Service is deprecated 20130226.
+Use of a resource data description document with a "replaces" property to delete and replace existing resource data description documents.`

 The basic delete service "deletes” an instance of a resource data description document (or a set of documents) directly from a node in a resource distribution network.

 Each resource data description document identified in the supplied set is deleted independently.
 In addition to the overall service return indicating status, there SHALL be one returned object per resource data description document, aligned 1:1 to the documents identified in the supplied resource data description document array, indicating deletion of the resource data description document.